TemplateRL: Structured Template-Guided Reinforcement Learning for LLM Reasoning: Template-Guided RL

-In this subsection, we describe how to construct our thought library, which provides external guidance for RL training in Section \ref{section2.2}.
-As illustrated in previous work~\citep{Kahneman2011,ONGCHOCO2024105669}, humans typically solve complex reasoning tasks by applying universal guidelines (``thought patterns'') induced from similar problems rather than starting from scratch.
-These high-level thought patterns help address unfamiliar tasks by leveraging previously successful reasoning strategies.
-Inspired by prior work \citep{yang2024buffer,wu2024beyond}, we introduce ``thought library'', a lightweight hub of high-level thought templates abstracted from just 500 seed data—that adaptively provides relevant thought patterns during GRPO sampling.
+We first describe how to construct a template library, which guides RL training in Section~\ref{section2.2}.
+Previous work~\citep{Kahneman2011} reveals that humans solve complex reasoning tasks by applying universal guidelines (``templates'') induced from similar problems rather than starting from scratch.
+These high-level templates help address unfamiliar tasks by leveraging previously successful strategies.
+Inspired by this, we introduce ``template library'', a lightweight hub of structured templates that provide high-level strategic guidance for RL.